Gregorio Peralta: Foreman

-200 lbs, Peralta had left the light-heavyweight scene way back.
+200 lbs (90 kg), Peralta had earlier left the light-heavyweight scene.

-Foreman was the rising ex-Olympic star and Peralta then ranked 9th world contender was predicted to be George's biggest test to date.
-Foreman held an aura as an awesome knockout artist but Peralta doggedly went ten full rounds with the future two time world Heavyweight champion.
+Foreman was the rising ex-Olympic star and Peralta, then ranked 9th world contender, was predicted to be his biggest test to date.
+Foreman held an aura as an awesome knockout artist but Peralta doggedly went ten full rounds with the future two-time world Heavyweight champion.
 He lost a unanimous decision to Foreman.
-But Peralta won the crowds admiration for a gutsy good performance.
-He used his boxing skill and mobility to show Foreman was open to fast well placed counters and tended to somewhat unravel in the later part of matches.
-It's thought Ali studied this among other Foreman matches in his preparation the legendary 'Rumble in the Jungle' victory.
+But Peralta's boxing skill and mobility showed that Foreman was open to fast well-placed counters and that he could weaken late in a fight.
+It's thought Muhammad Ali studied this fight in preparation for his legendary 'Rumble in the Jungle' victory.

 Peralta's next bout came when he beat future world Light Heavyweight title challenger Piero del Papa, by a fifth-round knockout on June 6 at Montevideo.

 His next bout marked his European debut, when he defeated Herbert Wick, exactly sixteen days after the fight with del Papa, by a second-round knockout in Barcelona, Spain.
 Peralta had three consecutive bouts in Spain, winning each of by knockout.

 Foreman rematch

 After two more wins, he faced Foreman again, at Oakland, California, this time with the NABF's vacant regional Heavyweight title on the line.
 Once again, Peralta fought ten rounds with Foreman, but he was knocked out in the tenth, on May 10, 1971.
-His two Foreman matches are fine achievements.

 Peralta then moved to Spain for a one year.
 With the exception of a victory over Gerhard Zech on December 3 over at Germany, Peralta fought nine of his next ten bouts in Spain.
 These included a ten-round win over perennial contender Jose Urtain on October 8, a win over Leroy Caldwell by a fourth-round knockout on February 2, 1972, and a ten-round decision loss to Bob Foster world Light Heavyweight title challenger Ray Anderson on June 9 of that same year.

 Ron Lyle twice

-After the loss to Anderson, Peralta would move again, this time to Germany, and he won his next six bouts by knockout.
-A loss to top world title contender Ron Lyle, however, took place on May 12, 1973 at Denver, Colorado.
-Peralta lost to Lyle by a ten-round decision.
+After the loss to Anderson, Peralta moved to Germany and won his next six bouts by knockout.
+A 10-round loss by decision to top world title contender Ron Lyle, however, took place on May 12, 1973, at Denver, Colorado.

 Peralta won his next two bouts by knockout in Germany, and then in a rematch held Lyle to a ten-round draw in Frankfurt, Germany.
 Peralta aged 38 years retired for good after the match.

 Gregorio Peralta had an admirable record.
 It contained 98 wins, 9 defeats and 9 draws as a professional boxer, with 60 knockout wins, which places him in the exclusive group of boxers that won fifty or more fights by knockout during their career.

 He led a quiet life after retiring, dying on October 3, 2001.